Ahhhhhh, the eternal travel question – what on earth should I pack for traveling and staying at Hostels?

 OK, nowadays you can use your phone for this, but it’s a good thing to keep in mind.
-And yes, even the iPhone doesn’t require an extra App anymore for having a flashlight.
+And yes, even the iPhone doesn’t require an extra app for a flashlight anymore.

 BUT: the battery is still an issue.
-After 7 years of traveling, I would recommend getting a small flashlight for the key ring.
+After 7 years of traveling, I would recommend getting a small flashlight for your key ring just in case.

 Get a small head lamp with LED or a flashlight to add to your key ring.